nongxl/cardputer_LightMeter_Cpp/README.md

     *   To view serial output, click on "Monitor" under the same "General" section.
     *   This will open a serial monitor showing debug information from the device.

-### Acknowledgements

-Special thanks to Gemini Code Assist for helping me solve coding challenges.
-My primary role in this project was to define the requirements and perform testing.
-Gemini Code Assist proved to be an excellent coding partner, especially when the software requirements and the methods for verifying them were clearly defined.
 ---

 <a name="中文"></a>